 Baseline characteristics comparing sHIFU and NST are summarized in Table 2.
-Similarly, prior to matching compared to NST, patients receiving sHIFU were younger (p < 0.001), had more T1 and fewer T3 disease (p < 0.001), with more Gleason score 6 and fewer Gleason score 8-10 disease (p < 0.001).
-Fewer sHIFU patients received pre- and post-radiation ADT (p < 0.001 and p < 0.001 respectively).
-Median follow-up from initial radiation was 14.3 years (95% CI: 13.3-16.3) for sHIFU patients.
+Similarly, prior to matching compared to NST, patients receiving sHIFU were younger (p<0.001), had more T1 and fewer T3 disease (p<0.001), with more Gleason score 6 and fewer Gleason score 8-10 disease (p<0.001).
+Fewer sHIFU patients received pre- and post-radiation ADT (p<0.001 and p<0.001, respectively).
+Median followup from initial radiation was 14.3 years (95% CI 13.3-16.3) for sHIFU patients.
 Propensity-score matching resulted in final matched cohorts of 59 sHIFU and 177 NST patients in a 1:3 ratio.
-Details of final matched cohort selection are summarized in Supplemental Table 1.
-Following propensity-score matching, cohorts were comparable in terms of variables included in propensity score model (age at radiation, pre-radiation baseline PSA, pre-radiation T-stage, pre-radiation Gleason score and ADT pre-radiation) with no significant differences observed.
+Details of final matched cohort selection are summarized in Supplementary Table 2 (available in the Appendix at cuaj.ca).
+Following propensity-score matching, cohorts were comparable in terms of variables included in propensityscore model (age at radiation, pre-radiation baseline PSA, pre-radiation T-stage, pre-radiation Gleason score, and ADT pre-radiation), with no significant differences observed.

-Fifty-two deaths with 31 from prostate cancer were observed in the NST cohort (median follow-up 11.6 years) compared with 18 deaths with 9 from prostate cancer in the sHIFU cohort (median follow-up 14.3 years).
-However, there were no significant differences in CSS (p = 0.326) or OS (p = 0.182) calculated from date of radiotherapy (fig. 2).
+Fifty-two deaths with 31 from prostate cancer were observed in the NST cohort (median followup 11.6 years) compared with 18 deaths with nine from prostate cancer in the sHIFU cohort (median followup 14.3 years).
+However, there were no significant differences in CSS (p=0.326) or OS (p=0.182) calculated from date of radiotherapy (Fig. 2).

 Median OS was 12.8 years for NST and 17.4 years for sHIFU (median CSS not reached).
-Calculating OS and CSS from date of biochemical failure (for NST cohort) and from date of salvage ablation treatment (for sHIFU cohort) did not result in any significant difference in CSS (p = 0.639) or OS (p = 0.937) (Supplementary fig. 2).
+Calculating OS and CSS from date of biochemical failure (for NST cohort) and from date of salvage ablation treatment (for sHIFU cohort) did not result in any significant difference in CSS (p=0.639) or OS (p=0.937) (Supplementary Fig. 2 available in the Appendix at cuaj.ca).
 Median OS was 9.8 years for NST and 10.4 years for sHIFU (median CSS not reached).